nemethmik/ui5-webcomponents-sample-lit/README.md

 Since my *SampleApp* depends on loading the todos automatically when it is connected to the DOM, the appStore.initAsync should be called explicitly.
 And only after the initialization the super.connectedCallback is to be called, because super.connectedCallback will trigger the rendering machinery.
 This is not perfect since then we cannot display a loading spinner/indicator on the screen.
     - This solution worked so great, that I made a branch *littodo3appstate1nomobx* for that.

+### Adding MobX to Make a State Managed Application

 - **npm i modx @adobe/lit-mobx**
 - It is amazingly surprising that the only thing to do is to call [makeAutoObservable](https://mobx.js.org/observable-state.html#makeautoobservable) in the constructor of the *AppStore* class.